 LED Light Ballasts

-How Can You Tell If a Ballast Needs Replacing?
+How to Tell if a Ballast Needs Replacing

 Here are some typical things you may notice if your magnetic ballast is malfunctioning: